 Dar es Salaam and Central Coast Sea Ports

-Dar es Salaam port is the Tanzania principal port with a rated capacity of 4.1 million (dwt) dry cargo and 6.0 million (dwt) bulk liquid cargo.
+Dar es Salaam port is the Tanzania principal port with a rated capacity of 14.1 million (MT) dry cargo and 6.0 million (MT) bulk liquid cargo.
 The Port has a total quay length of about 2,600 metres with eleven deep-water berths.
 Dar es Salaam port handles about 95% of the Tanzania international trade.
-The port serves the landlocked countries of Malawi, Zambia, Democratic Republic of Congo, Burundi, Rwanda and Uganda.
+The port serves the landlocked countries of Zambia, Democratic Republic of Congo, Burundi, Rwanda, Malawi, Uganda and Zimbabwe.
 The port is strategically placed to serve as a convenient freight linkage not only to and from East and Central Africa countries but also to middle and Far East, Europe, Australia and America.

 Port Facilities:Facilities available to support operations of Dar es salaam port are: -

-- Container Terminal Berths (Berth 8-11), leased to Tanzania International Container Terminal services Ltd (TICTS).
+- Container Terminal Berths (Berth 6-7) under Dar es Salaam Port and (Berth 8-11) leased to Tanzania International Container Terminal services Ltd (TICTS).

 - Grain Terminal facility (silos with storage capacity of 30,000 tons).
-Inland Container Deposits (ICDs) facilities with the capacity of (14,500 TEUs) and CFs with the capacity of holding 6,000 vehicles at once).
+Inland Container Deposits (ICDs) facilities with the capacity of 24,300 TEUs and CFs with the capacity of holding 6,000 vehicles at once.

 - A 150,000 MT Single Point Mooring (SPM) – for handling refined and crude oil.